playht/playht-nodejs-sdk/README.md

 console.log('The url for the audio file is', audioUrl);
 ```

-If you want a 'PlayHT1.0' voice instead:
+If you want a PlayHT 1.0 voice instead:

 ```ts
 import * as PlayHTAPI from '@playht/playht-nodejs-sdk';